JeremiahR/lightning-mini-peer/README.md

 See below for the features that are implemented.

+# Implementation Notes

+In the long term it would be nice to run this directly on top of [snow](https://github.com/mcginty/snow), which just requires implementing the secp256k1 curve.
+In the short term this uses a minimal, hacked version of [rust-lightning](https://github.com/lightningdevkit/rust-lightning) with a publicly exposed peer-channel-encryptor.

 # Todos

 - [DONE] De/serialize pings, pongs, inits, and basic message types.